sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ## Scope

-The test is targeting a running SONiC system on each dpus.
+The test is targeting a running SONIC on Switch and SONIC-DASH system on each dpus.
 Purpose of the test is to verify smartswich platform related functionalities/features for each dpus.
 For every test cases, all DPUs need to be powered on unless specified in any of the case.